eng470-s23/chaserogers-newrepository/analysis.md

 - **Voyant**: A digital text analysis tool which was the primary tool used for the project.
 - **Corpus**: A collection of written texts.
 In this case, the collection of all 4 novel passages.
 - **Cirrus tool**: A tool within Voyant which shows a word cloud created to display frequent words within a text
-- **Context tool**: A tool within Voyant which shows the contexts which a given term appears.
+- **Context tool**: A tool within Voyant which shows the contexts in which a given term appears.
 Context is givven for text to the left and the right of the given term.

 ---